Jameson13B/jameson-blog/src/pages/week-two/index.md

 A pretty good list and most are already done.
 Making great progress and feeling great so far.
 Excited to keep making progress and deliver an awesome product.

 ## Front and Back End Connected:
-### If you visit this link, you can register/login and upgrade via stripe which all require front and back to be connected.
+If you visit this link, you can register/login and upgrade via stripe which all require front and back to be connected.

 https://team-comm.netlify.com/

 ## Users can login through the front end via OAuth:
-### The link below has a Google OAuth login button.
+The link below has a Google OAuth login button.

 https://team-comm.netlify.com/login

 ## APIs are connected and can be interacted with through the front end:
 Our hosted front end and hosted backend was used to upgrade a premium user.
-This is the Stripe dashboard confirmation
+This is the Stripe dashboard confirmation.

 ![Stripe Dashboard Subscription](./dashboard_subscription.png)